simonbs/Runestone/README.md

 Runestone uses GitHub's [Tree-sitter](https://tree-sitter.github.io/tree-sitter/) to parse code to a syntax tree which is used for features that require an understanding of the code in the editor, for example syntax highlighting.

+## ❤️ Sponsors Only

+This repository is currently only available to people who are sponsoring my work on GitHub.
+The repository will be made available to everyone on May 5th.

+I've decided to give people sponsoring me a sneak peek of Runestone, since I know there are a few people amongst my sponsors who have been patiently awaiting Runestone for the past few months, and it's time that you get a chance to check it out.

+I'm also hoping that you'll give me some early feedback on the project, so I can smooth out any issues.
+Please don't hesitate to to create issues if you stumble upon any bugs or shortcomings 😊

 ## ✨ Features

 - Syntax highlighting.